-Students may be admitted to URI’s Graduate School to pursue a specific graduate degree or they may pursue postbaccalaureate work in nonmatriculating status (see next page).
-Admission to the Graduate School is based on academic qualifications and potential without regard to race, gender, religion, age, color, creed, national origin, disability, or sexual orientation, and without discrimination against disabled and Vietnam era veterans.
+Students may be admitted to URI’s Graduate School as degree candidates or they may pursue postbaccalaureate work in nonmatriculating status (see next page).
+Admission to the Graduate School is based on academic qualifications and potential without regard to race, sex, religion, age, color, creed, national origin, disability, or sexual orientation, and without discrimination against disabled and Vietnam era veterans.

 Applications must be accompanied by a $65 nonrefundable application fee.
 Simultaneous application to more than one department requires duplicate applications and credentials and separate application fees.

 International Applicants.
 Applicants from foreign countries must complete the Test of English as a Foreign Language (TOEFL).
 Required minimum scores on the computer-based and Internet-based TOEFL (iBT) are: Reading 20, Writing 22, Listening 17, and Speaking 17 (the suggested minimum speaking score for international teaching assistants is 23); the minimum score on the paper-based TOEFL is 550.
-If a higher minimum is required for admission to a specific program, it is listed under that program’s admission requirements.
-Prospective students can find information on application procedures as well as a link to the application at the Graduate School Web site at http://www.uri.edu/gsadmis.
+If a higher minimum is required for admission to a specific program, it is listed under that program’s admission requirements Apply online at at http://www.uri.edu/gsadmis.
+All supporting materials (application fee, transcripts, letters of reference, etc.) must be sent as a complete package to the department or program to which admission is sought.
 Applications not received by February 1 for fall admission and July 15 for spring admission will be considered for the next admission period.
 Inquiries from international students concerning nonimmigrant visas, transfers, funding, etc., should be sent to the Office of International Students and Scholars.
 Inquiries concerning housing should be sent to the Department of Housing and Residential Life (for apartments on campus) or to the Commuter Housing Office (for rooms, apartments, and houses in the nearby community).

 Transfer Credit.
 Transfer credit can be requested for graduate work taken at other accredited institutions of higher learning.
 Under usual circumstances, such credits may not exceed 20 percent of the total credits required in the program.
+Doctoral candidates holding a master’s degree in the same or a closely related area can request up to 30 credits from their master’s degree.
 The transfer work must have been taken at the graduate level (equivalent to the 500 level or higher in URI’s course numbering system) and a passing grade earned at that institution.
-It must have been completed not more than seven years prior to the date of admission and must have a clear and unquestioned relevance to the student’s Program of Study.
-The request for transfer credit should be accompanied by a proposed Program of Study.
+It must have been completed not more than five years prior to the date of admission into a master’s program (ten years for the doctoral program) and must have a clear and unquestioned relevance to the student’s program of study.
+The request for transfer credit should be accompanied by a proposed program of study and must have the approval of the student’s major professor and the Graduate School.
 If transfer credit is desired for work taken elsewhere after a graduate student is enrolled at the University, prior approval must be obtained from the Graduate School.
-Doctoral candidates holding a master’s degree in the same or a closely related area can request that up to 30 credits from their master’s degree be applied to their Program of Study.

-Prospective Students.
-Applicants must submit a completed application, containing all of the requested materials, directly to the department to which admission is being sought.
-Where required, test scores in the appropriate nationally administered tests should be sent to the University directly by the testing service.
-Tests required for specific programs can be found in the “Graduate Programs” section and the Graduate School Web site.
+Degree Candidates.
+Applicants must forward the completed application package, containing all of the requested materials, directly to the department to which admission is being sought.
+Where required, test scores in the appropriate nationally administered tests should be sent directly to the department by the testing service.
+Tests required for specific programs can be found in the “Graduate Programs” section.
 Scores (GRE, MAT, or GMAT) earned more than five years prior to the term of application will not be accepted.
 If test results exceed the five-year limit, applicants must retake the examination.

 Advanced Standing.
-Advanced standing refers to credits taken at URI by a nonmatriculating student, or by a student in one degree program before formally beginning another degree program.
-In instances where a student plans to take a course or courses while in one degree program so as to apply those credits to a more advanced degree at a later date, the student must request and receive written prior approval from the dean of the Graduate School before enrolling in said course(s).
+Advanced standing refers to credits taken at URI by a nonmatriculating student, by a matriculating student while on nondegree status, or by a student in one degree program before acceptance to any other degree program.
 Credits earned at the University of Rhode Island by a nonmatriculating student may be applied as advanced standing toward degree requirements only upon the recommendation of the student’s major professor and the graduate program director and with the approval of the Graduate School.
 For the credits to be applied to advanced standing, they must have been earned within a five-year period before the student matriculated into the degree program.
 For a master’s degree program, advanced standing and transfer credit may not total more than 40 percent of the credits required for the degree.
-For Ph.D. students admitted without a master’s degree, advanced standing may not total more than 20 percent of the credits required for the degree.
-In special cases, Ph.D. students admitted with a master’s degree in the same or a closely related area may request up to nine credits of advanced standing.
-The request should be accompanied by a proposed Program of Study and satisfy the time constraints listed for transfer credit.
+For Ph.D. candidates admitted without a master’s degree, advanced standing may not total more than 20 percent of the credits required for the degree.
+In special cases, Ph.D. candidates admitted with a master’s degree in the same or a closely related area may request up to nine credits of advanced standing.
+The request should be accompanied by a proposed program of study and satisfy the time constraints listed for transfer credit.

 Nonmatriculating Status.
-Individuals holding a bachelor’s degree who are not enrolled in a graduate degree program may take courses during the academic year or in the summer in nonmatriculating status.
+Individuals holding a bachelor’s degree who are not candidates for an advanced degree may take courses during the academic year or in the summer in nonmatriculating status.
 Normally, to take courses for personal satisfaction or professional advancement, postbaccalaureate students enroll in the Alan Shawn Feinstein College of Continuing Education.
 Any nonmatriculated student wishing to take courses on the Kingston Campus must file an application with the Office of Enrollment Services.
 If nonmatriculated students later wish to be admitted to a degree program, they must complete the regular admission procedure.

-Nonmatriculated students do not have the privileges regularly enjoyed by students enrolled in graduate degree programs.
+Nonmatriculated students do not have the privileges regularly enjoyed by degree candidates.
 For example, on the Kingston Campus they may not register until one week before classes begin and must make payment before accessing the registration system.
-Their enrollment is subject to the accommodation of matriculated students wishing to take these courses.
+Their enrollment is subject to the accommodation of degree candidates wishing to take these courses.
 In addition, there is a limit to the number of courses taken in this status that may be used as advanced standing to satisfy degree requirements.
 Nonmatriculated students are not eligible for financial aid.